Most pet turtle species are tough but they can still suffer when you make errors. These are the 5 biggest mistakes pet turtle owners make.

 - UV-B light for the healthy production of vitamin D3.

 UV lightbulbs are useful as a source of heat for your turtle as well.

 Without this, your turtle will eventually die.

-This is also an extremely common mistake, but one that is also very easily rectified.
+This is an extremely common mistake but one that is luckily easily rectified.

 Basically, what this all boils down to is this:

 Different turtle species need different amounts of water in their tank.

 - Pet water turtles (such as red-eared sliders) should have most of their aquarium or tub filled with water.
 Not every inch though.
 Most aquatic species still need an area to bask and dry off.

 - Tortoises should have very little water in their aquarium or habitat.
 For most species, a simple shallow water bowl will suffice.

 - Certain other species should have a mixture of water (usually at least a few inches deep) and terrestrial environments.